cyberRobotic/Intel-Realsense-Ubuntnu-Mate/README.md

 ```
 lsb_release -a
 ```

-After that install a supported linux kernel.
-One kernel that can be used is kernel version.
-This is done by using the following commands in the terminal windiow
+Get your Ubuntnu Mate up to date by using the commands bellow
 ```
 sudo apt upgrade
 sudo apt install
 sudo apt reboot
 ```
+## Install and update new kernel on Ubuntnu
+After that install a supported linux kernel is need to bee install to get librealsense working.
+One kernel that can be used is kernel version.\
+This is done by using the following commands in the terminal windiow

 ```
 sudo apt install linux-image-4.15.0-30-generic
 sudo apt install linux-image-extra-4.15.0-30-generic